traplol/langlanglang/Readme.md

 ```

 ### Branches
-*NOTE:* The curly braces for any of these constructs are required and CANNOT be ommited.
+*NOTE:* The curly braces for any of these constructs are required and CANNOT be omitted.

 Langlanglang has typical branching, the ```else if``` and ```else``` can be omitted.